 The Exotic Shorthair’s fur is short, but plush.
 That’s because the kitty has a double-layer coat, with a thick, downy under-layer that lifts the topcoat away from the body.
 This trait is inherited from the Exotic’s Persian ancestors, and is unique among the various shorthair breeds

 The Exotic’s low-maintenance coat doesn’t shed much, so owners only have to give it a weekly comb.
 However, owners do have to wipe and clean the kitten’s eyes, which, thanks to its flat, pansy-like face, are prone toward tearing up and staining its fur.
 And because of its short nostrils and heavy coat, it’s very sensitive to heat.

-With their adorable, teddy bear-like appearances, it’s no wonder that the Exotic Shorthair is regularly featured in movies, TV shows, and viral Internet memes.
+With their adorable, teddy bear-like appearances, it’s no wonder that the Exotic Shorthair have achieved fame regularly featured in movies, TV shows, and viral Internet memes.
 In the movie Cats & Dogs (2001) and its sequel, Cats & Dogs: The Revenge of Kitty Galore (2010), the evil Persian villain, Mr. Tinkles, has an Exotic Shorthair sidekick named Calico.
 On the Fox sitcom New Girl, the character Winston adopts an ex-girlfriend’s Exotic Shorthair named Ferguson, who quickly becomes his best friend.
 Meanwhile, two famous Internet cats, Pudge the Cat and Snoopy, are Exotic Shorthairs.